 Here is a look at Day 2- Candy Cane Day (4-6)

 This day begins as each student brings in a candy cane…the more unique the better!
 Students will read and compare two legends about candy canes, then discuss and write an opinion about which legend they feel is true.
 Students will use the candy cane they brought to do measurement graphing and conversions in math.
+Then, students make predictions about dissolving candy canes in a fun science experiment.
 You will lead the class in a candy cane exchange activity and the students will complete a stained glass candy cane craft.
 To finish off the day, students will learn how candy canes are made then write a 4-step instruction guide as summary of what they have learned.

 Download our most popular lesson plan set!

 12 Days of Christmas in the Classroom for grades 1-3 or12 Days of Christmas in the Classroom for grades 4-6 .
 Give yourself a well-deserved teacher gift: 12 days of lessons, already planned for you!